samhinshaw/blog/_posts/2018-08-19-designing-rudaux.md

 <h3 id='canvas'>Canvas</h3>

 [Canvas](https://www.canvaslms.com/) was the ideal choice for our Learning Management System (LMS).
-The University of British Columbia (UBC) is launching its installation of Canvas this fall, and it brings a whole host of features that other LMSs do not offer.

-> Here it would be good to talk about why we decided to go with Canvas.
+The University of British Columbia (UBC) has recently adopted Canvas as their LMS in place of Connect (the system previously used) and as such there is a great deal of support for the Canvas LMS at our institution.
+Furthermore, Canvas is a widely used LMS that also uses and supports Learning Tools Interoperability (LTI) which is a standard method of linking/connecting a LMS to external service tools (e.g., iClicker, LockDown Browser, Piazza, etc).
+Importantly, a [LTI authenticator was recently developed for JupyterHub](https://github.com/jupyterhub/ltiauthenticator) and thus it is now possible to connect Canvas and JupyterHub using LTI.
+Although, to our knowledge this had never been done before.
+However, JupyterHub's LTI authenticator had been tested and used with the EdX LMS for a Spring 2018 [online offering of Berkely's Data8 course](https://www.edx.org/course/foundations-data-science-computational-uc-berkeleyx-data8-1x).

 <h4 id='lti-authentication'>LTI Authentication</h4>